 The caterpillars probably pupate in their tunnel

-The adult moths are greyish brown, with a broad white streak along each forewing.
+The adult moths have greyish brown forewings, sometimes with a broad white streak, and sometimes with some spots.
 The females are similar to but paler than the males.
 The moths have a wingspan of about 3 cms.

 The species is found in

 Entomological Society of Victoria, 2015, pp. 8-9.

 Ebbe Nielsen & Niels Peder Kristensen

 Primitive Ghost Moths : Morphology and Taxonomy of the Australian Genus Fraus Walker (Lepidoptera: Hepialidae s. lat.)

 CSIRO Publishing, Melbourne, 1989.

 (written 14 December 2016, updated 11 April 2021)